stcorp/harp/doc/operations.rst

     ``derive(variable [datatype] {dimension-type, ...} [unit])``
         Derive the specified variable from other variables found in the product.
-The ``--list-derivations`` option of harpconvert, harpdump, and harpfilter can be used to list available variable conversions.
+The ``--list-derivations`` option of harpconvert and harpdump can be used to list available variable conversions.
         The algorithms behind all the conversions are described in the :doc:`Algorithms <algorithms/index>` section of the documentation.